Registered Nurse - Youth AOD General Focus - Kingsland at Waitemata District Health Board (North & West Auckland), Auckland

 The CADS Altered High Youth Service is a vibrant and innovative service for young people from the age of 13 to 20 years who present in relation to their own, or someone else's alcohol and other drug issues.
 We are a mobile regional community team, based in Kingsland.
 We provide a service that strives to maintain and improve standards of clinical practice and supports the growth and development of staff.

-We are currently looking for a nurse, preferably with AOD and Youth experience, who has initiative and is highly motivated to work as a full-time with young people and their whanau and networks.
+We are currently looking for a nurse, preferably with AOD and Youth experience, who has initiative and is highly motivated to work full-time with young people and their whanau and networks.

 Applicants will be able to demonstrate a willingness and commitment to working in partnership with Maori and Pacific Island youth services and with a range of services and sectors such as Child and Adolescent Mental Health services, Oranga Tamariki, Non-Government Organisations, Education and Justice.